Project

 • Should the ruby gem include bundled gems or not?

-Updated by akihikodaki (Akihiko Odaki) over 6 years ago
+Updated by akihikodaki (Akihiko Odaki) about 7 years ago

 Hi, I have some feedback implying a possibility of unexpected dependency on features packaged in Ruby installation when their gem versions are intended to be used.